New German School: The Tonkünstler-Versammlung of 1859

 In 1858 Franz Liszt and Franz Brendel projected a Musician's Congress (Ge: Tonkünstler-Versammlung).

 The necessary funding came from a stipend of 1,000 thaler from Friedrich Wilhelm Konstantin, Prince of Hohenzollern-Hechingen, which Liszt had negotiated.
 It was also Liszt who had made suggestions for the musical performances at the congress.
 It is no cause for surprise that Liszt himself was the most frequently performed contemporary composer at the event, and that members of his circle at Weimar were well represented.

 The third day of the Tonkünstler-Versammlung, 3 June, was opened by Brendel with a speech "Zur Anbahnung einer Verständigung" (En: "To open the way to an agreement").
 Brendel's speech is the origin of the term "New German School".
 It was published as printed version in the Neue Zeitschrift für Musik of 10 June 1859.

 Brendel recalled Robert Schumann, who had founded the Neue Zeitschrift für Musik to open the way for a new kind of art, derived from Beethoven's works.
 While Schumann had taken an artist's view, his writings had been purely subjective.
 In many cases Schumann's view had been dependent on transient emotions evoked by music.
 Brendel had a loftier aim.
 He had evolved distinct musical principles and kept to them.
 The Neue Zeitschrift für Musik had become the voice for progressive attitudes in contemporary musical life.
 As consequence, there had been conflict with other parties, rising to a pitch reminiscent of religious fanaticism of former times.

 Masters of recent years had proved to Brendel by their achievements that he had not been in error.
 Brendel mentioned by name only Wagner, who had wonderfully realized the ideal of the pure German opera, but he also mentioned two others.
 While Brendel did not explicitly cite their names, from the context it is clear that Berlioz and Liszt were intended.
 According to Brendel in his essay F. Liszt's symphonische Dichtungen of 1858, it was his conviction that Liszt's Symphonic Poems were the most perfect ideal of instrumental music of that time.
 They were what had to come if progress was to be gained.
-In contrast to this, the Symphonies of Schubert, Mendelssohn and Schumann, however magnificent and beautiful they were, could only be regarded as the works of epigones [i.e. after Beethoven].
+In contrast to this, the Symphonies of Schubert, Mendelssohn and Schumann, however magnificent and beautiful they were, could only be regarded as the works of epigones [disciples, i.e. after Beethoven].